LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 But that's not malicious disregard for citizens.
 If those users were accessing libraries physically they would undoubtedly experience a top class service with accessible options: good buildings, large print books, guidance on using the Internet, and more.

 The problem is digital literacy.
 Web accessibility is seen as a 'tech' thing.
-Either the responsibility of IT, website providers, the Council web team, the LMS provider. ut it's not, it's the responsibility of any service serious about having an online presence.
+Either the responsibility of IT or website providers.
+But it's not, it's the responsibility of any service serious about an online presence.

 There are other symptoms as well as poor accessibility.
 Library online presences are characterised by adaptations of print experiences.
 All libary reports from library organisations are still released as PDF files.
 They're not truly published online, they are print formats made available to download and print.